websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/developer-guide/account-users-and-roles-apis.md

    :lines: 11-23
 ```

-The Account's `UserAccount` objects are listed in JSON.
+The Account's `UserAccount` objects appear in JSON.

 ## Post an Account Role

-Create a new account role for a specific account.
-Note, replace `1234` with your account's ID/
+Create a new Account Role for a specific account.
+Note, replace `1234` with your account's ID.

 ### AccountRole_POST_ToAccount.sh